-- About 50% of people with diabetes will eventually develop peripheral neuropathy2,8
+- About 50 percent of people with diabetes will eventually develop peripheral neuropathy.2,8

-- At least 30% of people with T1D have cardiovascular autonomic neuropathy after 20 years and up to 60% of people with T2D have it after 15 years1
+- At least 30 percent of people with type 1 diabetes (T1D) have cardiovascular autonomic neuropathy after 20 years and up to 60 percent of people with type 2 diabetes (T2D) have it after 15 years.1

-- It is estimated that about 5.2% of people with Type 1 diabetes and 1% of people with Type 2 diabetes have gastroparesis 12
+- It is estimated that about 5.2 percent of people with type 1 diabetes and 1 percent of people with type 2 diabetes have gastroparesis.12

-- Between 43% to 87% of people with Type 1 diabetes and 25% of people with Type 2 have bladder dysfunction3
+- Between 43 percent to 87 percent of people with type 1 diabetes and 25 percent of people with type 2 have bladder dysfunction.3

-- 1 in every 3 people with diabetes have an entrapment neuropathy26
+- One in every three people with diabetes have an entrapment neuropathy.26

 Neuropathy results in damage to the nerves outside the brain and spinal cord.
 The brain and spinal cord make up the central nervous system.
 The nerves that branch out from the spinal cord and go to all other parts of the body are called the peripheral nervous system.
 When nerves, which take signals to and from the brain and spinal cord to and from the rest of the body, are damaged it is called neuropathy.

 Nerves are a complex network of cells that send and receive signals to and from the muscles, skin, and major organs.
 When neuropathy occurs, the relay system between the brain and spinal cord and the rest of body is damaged.
 Communication between the individual nerve cells (called neurons) is disrupted.